HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 - Show that you can start the API using the MongoDB database
 - Show that you can access the API on port 3000 on the VM
 - Show that you optimized the Docker image size
-- Show the containers in the Portainer dashboard
+- Show all running containers in the Portainer dashboard
-- Show that the tests are passing
+- Show that all tests are passing
+- Show that you pushed the Docker image to Docker Hub and that you can pull it from Docker Hub
 - Show your lab report and cheat sheet!
 It should contain screenshots of consecutive steps and console output of commands you used.

 ## 1.1 Set up the lab environment